-1. How do I clean my email list?
+1. How do I clean my email list with Clearalist?

 It’s really easy to get your email list cleaned with Clearalist Email List Cleaning Application.
-You simply need to get your plan through your account credits, after this you have to upload your email list from your Clearalist dashboard and our system will analyze your given list and give you the complete analysis report free of cost, after this process, you can easily clean your email by just a click.
+You simply need to login into your Clearalist account, after that you have to upload your email list from your dashboard, then our system will analyze your given list and we will provide you the complete analysis report free of cost, after completing this process, you just need to click on clean my list button and it’s all done.
 Once all the email is completely verified then the cleaned list (link) will be sent to your email.
-You can also download the cleaned list anytime using your Clearalist dashboard to start sending mails to those scrubbed emails.
-Apart from this, Clearalist unused Credits will never expire.
+Moreover, you can download the cleaned list anytime using your Clearalist dashboard to start sending campaigns without any hard bounce.

 2. How do I verify my email?

-Verifying your emails to know whether it’s valid or spam emails, you simply need to upload your email list in CSV format to our Clearalist application and it will do the rest of work it will analyze your list free of cost to let you know how may of your email are not valid.
+Verifying your emails to know whether it’s valid or spam emails is really simple with Clearalist, you simply need to upload your email list in CSV format to our Clearalist Application and it will do the rest of your work, Clearalist will analyze your list free of cost & provide you the details of how many of your email is not valid.

 3. What does scrubbing a list mean?